Locality in Residuated-Lattice Structures: Queries

-Our two forms of locality each prove a method for proving the inexpressibility of a query.
-We can establish a corollary to each locality theorem that definable queries Hanf/Gaifman local respectively.
+\begin{defi} Let $d(x,y)$ be a distance metric for $\CP$-models.
+An $n$-ary query $Q$, $n>0$ on $\CP$-models is called $d$-Gaifman local iff there exists a number $r\geq 0$ such that for every $\CP$-model $M$ and $\bar{m_1},\bar{m_2}\in M^n$: \end{defi} Our two forms of locality each provide a method for proving the inexpressibility of a query.
+We can establish a corollary to each locality theorem that definable queries are Hanf/Gaifman local respectively.
 Thus, to show a query is not definable it is sufficient to check it is not Hanf/Gaifman local.
-Of course this is only applicable for the settings we recovered the respective locality result.
+Of course this is only applicable for the settings where we recovered the respective locality result.
+Note a key difference between these two is that Hanf local queries are concerned with different structures whilst Gaifman local ones are concerned with a single structure.
+For this reason Hanf locality tends to be most useful for $0$-ary queries and Gaifman locality when $n>0$.